-2016 was in some ways a revolutionary year for SEO with plenty of potentially game changing moments and releases.
-These developments call for marketers to trim the fat on your SEO strategy and re-establish what the best use of your time is when executing this.
+2016 was in some ways a revolutionary year for SEO with plenty of potentially game-changing moments and releases.
+These developments call for marketers, such as yourself, to trim the fat on your SEO strategy and re-establish what the best use of your time is when executing this.

 So what is in store for 2017?

 2017 is the year of quality over quantity and guess what - it's more about the user than it ever has been.

 Perhaps the biggest advancement in 2016 is to do with the way Google ranks your content.
 It’s no secret that Google have been attempting to improve the relevance of their search results listings over the years - and this makes perfect sense considering that the better the SERP results, the more likely users will be using Google as their number 1 search engine (and the more revenue Google make).

 With this in mind, in October 2015, Google released ‘RankBrain’ into the search algorithm - a machine learning system that helps to determine the most relevant results for a search request.
 Essentially, Google has developed a way to ‘adapt’ its algorithm (and therefore results) assigning different weighting to each ‘ranking factor’ depending on the ‘search intent.’

 Confusing ay?
 In layman’s terms, it means that the algorithm is constantly changing, updating and evolving meaning that ranking factors are no longer fixed and rigid.

 Does this mean there is no point in focussing on some areas over others?
 No. It just means that your SEO strategy will need to consider a wider range of ranking factors and pay much more attention to the content on your site.
 The job of an SEO is more difficult than ever before…